irishrain/gervifonn/README.md

 * Power supply for Raspberry Pi 3

 ### Software on the device
+The software running on the gervifonn can be found under [src](src).
+Install the requirements with `pip install -r requirements.txt` and place [src\gervifonn.py](src\gervifonn.py) into the autostart of your raspberry.
+You might want to adapt the path to the music directory, the hostname of the [MPD](https://www.musicpd.org/) server, and the (Snapcast)[https://github.com/badaix/snapcast] server and client in the last line.

 ### Software for training the AI
+The AI-model needs to be trained on a more powerfull machine than a raspberry pi.
+A GPU with CUDA support is recommended.
+To train the model use [training/train_gervifonn.py](training/train_gervifonn.py), with the path to your music folder and a folder with background images as arguments (details see below).
+The resulting `gervifonn.model` needs to be converted to a `gervifonn.tflite` model and placed together with the generated `labels.txt` on your raspberry pi in the same folder as [src\gervifonn.py].

 ## Prerequesites
+The gervifonn currently expects the following environment:
+### Music library
+The music library should be structured in the way [Jack](https://github.com/jack-cli-cd-ripper/jack) creates it, meaning one folder per Artist with subfolders for each album.
+Samplers are stored in the `Various` folder.

+In addition, a cover image must be present in each folder, named `cover.png`.
+Optionally, you can place additional cover images in a subfolder called `gervifonn` inside each album.
+This will also be done by the gervifonn when you are using it.

+As albums with multiple CDs only have one cover, only place the `cover.png` in the first folder and create symlinks called `next` linking to the following CD.

+### Music Player Daemon
+The actual playback of the music is handled by the (Music Player Daemon)[https://www.musicpd.org/].
+The MPD should be configured to read in your music library and should be reachable from the gervifonn (without authentification).
+If you don't have an extra machine, it should be fine to install the MPD on the gervifonn as well.

+### Scnapcast
+The audio is streamed from the MPD via (Snapcast)[https://github.com/badaix/snapcast] to the actual playback devices.
+The volume of one Snapcast client can be controlled by the gervifonn.

 ## Configuration
 ## Detailed Usage